 Details: 22 King William Walk, Greenwich Peninsula, SE10 9HU

-With a sit-down option available, this sausage shop opposite The Greenwich Theatre deserves a mention as you’ll be guaranteed some serious bang for your, well, bangers.
+With just a couple of seats available, this sausage shop opposite The Greenwich Theatre deserves a mention as you’ll be guaranteed some serious bang for your, well, bangers.
 All of Heap’s sausages are made fresh onsite – you can even catch a glimpse of the small butchery and kitchen at the back of the shop.
 There’s a fantastic variety of meats and spices shoved into stomach lining and each one cuts the mustard (which is also local, and available as a side with mash, beetroot and cabbage, swede and parsnip, and, for the millennials out there, plenty of avocado).
-A great spot for breakfast, or a more hearty lunch, Heap’s has the feel of Old Greenwich about it, and you won’t be disappointed with the grub.
+A great spot for breakfast, or a hearty lunch to take to the park, Heap’s has the feel of Old Greenwich about it, and you won’t be disappointed with the grub.

 Details: 8 Nevada Street, Greenwich Peninsula, London, SE10 9JL